rkdarst/dragunov/README.txt

 GENERAL INFO
 ~~~~~~~~~~~~

+There is an introduction to the code in dragunov.py.
+Start reading
+comments from the top.

 Look at the bottom of dragunov.py for demos on how to use it, after
 building the C module (see below).
-You can type
+You can type `python dragunov.py
-`python dragunov.py demo` for a visual interactive demo, which can
+demo` for a visual interactive demo, which can also serve as a check
-also serve as a check that everything is set up properly.
+that everything is set up properly.